Methanogenesis: Biochemistry

 During anaerobic respiration of carbohydrates, H2 and acetate are formed in a ratio of 2:1 or lower, so H2 contributes only c.
 33% to methanogenesis, with acetate contributing the greater proportion.
 In some circumstances, for instance in the rumen, where acetate is largely absorbed into the bloodstream of the host, the contribution of H2 to methanogenesis is greater.

 However, depending on pH and temperature, methanogenesis has been shown to use carbon from other small organic compounds, such as formic acid (formate), methanol, methylamines, tetramethylammonium, dimethyl sulfide, and methanethiol.
 The catabolism of the methyl compounds is mediated by methyl transferases to give methyl coenzyme M.

 Proposed mechanism

 The biochemistry of methanogenesis involves the following coenzymes and cofactors: F420, coenzyme B, coenzyme M, methanofuran, and methanopterin.

-The mechanism for the conversion of CH_{3}–S bond into methane involves a ternary complex of methyl coenzyme M and coenzyme B fit into a channel terminated by the axial site on nickel of the cofactor F430.
+The mechanism for the conversion of CH_{3}–S bond into methane involves a ternary complex of the enzyme, with the substituents forming a structure α2β2γ2.
+Within the complex, methyl coenzyme M and coenzyme B fit into a channel terminated by the axial site on nickel of the cofactor F430.
 One proposed mechanism invokes electron transfer from Ni(I) (to give Ni(II)), which initiates formation of CH_{4}.
-Coupling of the coenzyme M thiyl radical (RS.) with HS coenzyme B releases a proton and re-reduces Ni(II) by one-electron, regenerating Ni(I).
+Coupling of the coenzyme M thiyl radical (RS.) with HS coenzyme B releases a proton and re-reduces Ni(II) by one electron, regenerating Ni(I).